There are a few things that you can do to help ensure you remain as safe as possible when online and in particular when using social media.

 If you think there is something missing from the sections below, please get in touch.

-Think about whether you really need to put your phone number on social media profiles for others to find.
-Most smartphone apps will automatically pull that information down from your ‘friends’ lists.
+Think about whether you really need to add your phone number to your social media profiles for others to search for.
+The more contact information you share online, the easier it is for individuals to target you for fraud.
+Most apps will automatically retrieve and add your contact information on your behalf so be wary!

-If you feel you have been a victim of webcam blackmail then you can find advice here
+If you have been a victim of sextortion or webcam blackmail, you can find help and advice in the 'What do I do if' section of the website.

 Gloucestershire Constabulary's Safer Cyber Twitter feed